ade25/generator-diazotheme/app/templates/README.md

 # Compiling theme components

+## Status Note

+This project is undergoing major changes and must be considered alpha state right now.
+The relevant parts under consideration are

+- LESS to SASS migration
+- Grunt to Gulp migration
+- styleguide integration

+## Documentation (DEPRECATED)

 This theme project uses the Grunt task-runner as a build system to compile a production ready distribution.

 While the setup builds upon a production ready closed standalone static application it can also generate a Plone deployment build and provide a development environment for Plone integration via Diazo transform engine.